GeeLaw/newsstand/README.md

 ## Update-MarkAsToBeSweptRule.ps1

 This PowerShell script is a simple application using [Microsoft Graph](https://developer.microsoft.com/en-us/graph) to automatically set rules for you.
 When I was writing the script, I found `Invoke-RestMethod` a very good friend!
 For information on how to use the script, `Get-Help` the PowerShell way.
+Read [my blog entry](https://geelaw.blog/entries/first-msgraph-app/) (in Chinese) on this thing.

 ## MIT License